adore-me/pcpd-github-action/README.md

 This action pushes results from [PCPD](https://github.com/sebastianbergmann/phpcpd) as check run annotations. :rocket:

-The action can also be used for any other static analysis tools that produce reports in the PMD XML format.
-The report itself must be generated in a former build step, for example a Maven build.
+The report itself must be generated in a former build step.

 ![example](images/example.png)